Data Science & Artificial Intelligence:

 Through AI, we have the potential to transform medicinal chemistry, augmenting traditional design with sophisticated computational methods to predict what molecules to make next and how to make them.

-We want to use AI in drug discovery to build the chemistry lab of tomorrow – not only for discovering and making new drugs but for automating and speeding up the repeated cycles of generating, validating and testing high-quality compounds.
+We see AI as a key component in the chemistry lab of tomorrow – not only for discovering and making new drugs but for controlling automation to speed up the repeated cycles of generating, analysing and testing high-quality compounds.

 Using AI for fast, accurate image analysis